 Born and raised in Detroit, MI, educated and influenced in the city known as Motown.
 Justin began saxophone training in the 4th grade and traveled the world while Playing with Tops in Blue for the United States Air Force.
 Released his first album in 2013, and just released his first all-cover album Justin X Justin, featuring Justin Timberlake tracks.

-Rose is a multi-instrumentalist and vocalist based in Sacramento, CA. She began learning guitar at 8 years old and soon began vocal and drum lessons at a local studio.
-She grew up on a farm with her musical grandparents and spent her time practicing instruments and listening to vinyls.
-In high school, she joined honor choir and performed on prestigious stages such as Carnegie Hall, Radio City Music Hall, and the Cotton Club in Harlem.
+Rose is a multi-instrumentalist and vocalist based in Sacramento.
+She began learning guitar at 8 years old and soon began professional vocal and drum lessons.
+She grew up on a farm with her musical grandparents and spent her time practicing different instruments and listening to vinyls.
+In high school, she joined the honor choir and performed on prestigious stages such as Carnegie Hall, Radio City Music Hall, and the Cotton Club in Harlem, NY.
 She has also performed on Good Day Sacramento and sang the national anthem at her high school graduation.
-She went on to study Jazz and Opera at Sierra College and began teaching at a performance arts center for adults on the Autism Spectrum.
-She has since spent 5 years teaching at local studios and also joined a band.
-She is looking forward to instilling in her students the same confidence, joy and passion she has found in music.
+She went on to study jazz and opera at Sierra College and began teaching at a performance arts center for students on the autism spectrum.
+She has since spent 8 years teaching in studios and also joined a local band.
+She is looking forward to instilling in her students the same confidence, joy, and passion she has found in music.

 SENIOR INSTRUCTOR - DRUMS, PIANO, COMPOSITION, AUDIO PRODUCTION, CONDUCTING